wwylele/mhrice/README.md

 ## Platform and dependency

- - Actively tested on linux.
-Might work on Windows or macOS.
+ - Actively tested on linux and Windows.
+Might work on macOS.
 (If not please open an issue)
  - Rust, cargo
  - OpenGL 3.3 if running any model-related command